SalomePlatform/adao/doc/en/glossary.rst

       Keyword to indicate the covariance matrix of *a posteriori* analysis errors.

+   APosterioriCorrelations
+      Keyword to indicate the correlation matrix of *a posteriori* analysis errors.

+   APosterioriVariances
+      Keyword to indicate the variances diagonal matrix of *a posteriori* analysis errors.

+   APosterioriStandardDeviations
+      Keyword to indicate the standard errors diagonal matrix of *a posteriori* analysis errors.

    BMA (Background minus Analysis)
       Difference between the background state and the optimal state estimation, noted as :math:`\mathbf{x}^b - \mathbf{x}^a`.